 You will be asked to conduct and video-record a short helping interview.
-You will then transcribe the interview (verbatim) and analyze it, with particular emphasis on recognizing and correctly classifying the interviewing skills learned in class, as well anylyzing the content of the interview with a focus on issues related to power, privilege, and diversity.
+You will then transcribe the interview (verbatim) and analyze it, with particular emphasis on recognizing and correctly classifying the interviewing skills learned in class, as well anylyzing the content of the interview with a sensitivity to issues of power, privilege, and diversity.
 The quality of the interview itself will not be evaluated.
 Only your critical analysis of the interview will be evaluated.

-A detailed assignment guide will be posted on LEARN and discussed during our synchronous meeting times.
+A detailed assignment guide will be posted on LEARN and discussed durig our synchronous meeting times.
 The assignment expectations will be provided verbally and in writing; the onus is on you, the student, to seek clarification when/where needed (in class or by contacting me directly).

-You will require access to a recording device, such as a smart phone, tablet, or computer with a camera to conduct the interview.
+You will require access to a recording device, such as a smart phone, tablet, or computer with a camera.
 Unfortuantely, due to the University closure during the pandemic, a recording device cannot be provided for you.
-Please adhere to provincial public health guidelines and University of Waterloo policies when conducting the interview; be aware that you may need to conduct the interview electronically rather than in person.